Post hoc, ergo propter hoc – President Bartlett, West Wing

 Problems with the democratic legitimacy of the current nomination process:

 - There is no accurate and complete membership list, administered and maintained by an arms-length neutral body, available fairly to all nomination contestants on a level playing field for the purposes of contact and canvassing prior to nomination voting day.
-Just on the technical level, Liberalist seems disturbingly inefficient and ineffective as a centralized tool for the registration and analysis of party membership.
-But, in addition, when one nomination contestant controls the riding executive, that contestant can unfairly manipulate access to the membership list through such tactics as deliberately recording bad contact information, or delaying updating memberships until the last moment before the cut-off.
+In addition, when one nomination contestant controls the riding executive, that contestant can unfairly manipulate access to the membership list through such tactics as deliberately recording bad contact information, or delaying updating memberships until the last moment before the cut-off.

 - There is little or no focus on issues and policies; a nomination contest is viewed more as sport not public service.

 The following is a framework for serious reform that will introduce respect for democratic values and high ethical standards into the nomination process:

 - Create a new membership registration mechanism that is fairly and efficiently administered by a central arms-length body in accordance with unimpeachable ethical standards.
 More generally, we must consider a significant role for a neutral body such as Elections Canada to better oversee the entire nomination process on behalf of all the political parties.

 - Encourage the involvement of a much broader base of the riding electorate.
 This requires the elimination of unethical vote-buying and the undignified amassing of automaton voters.
 One approach is to permit people to sign up to vote without payment.
 But this will only work if we are able to perfect the process of obtaining satisfactory ID at the first point-of-contact, and maintain the continuity up to the day of voting.